voedger/voedger-docs/concepts/motivation/tradeoffs.md

 | Naive Voedger engine update | Voedger engine updates lead to 2-5 minutes of downtime, similar to node restart | Simplicity | 2-5 minutes of downtime | Yes, up to a few seconds of downtime |
 | High granularity WASM-Host protocol | WASM module has to call Host for every field of a record it is interested in | Simplicity | Reduced performance due to multiple host calls | Yes, a low-granularity protocol can be developed |

-Voyager sacrifices availability in favor of consistency and performance, few minutes downtime can occur under some circumstances.
+Voeger sacrifices availability in favor of consistency and performance, few minutes downtime can occur under some circumstances.

 ## Application Partitions